The child's eyes become sour. Why do my child's eyes turn sour? Causes and treatment Why children's eyes turn sour

 Viral conjunctivitis

-allergic conjunctivitis
+Allergic conjunctivitis

-• in household chemicals;
+• in household chemical products;

 • house dust;

 If it develops, the baby most often complains of itching in the eye area.
-Due to the fact that they turn sour at night, crusts appear, which prevents the opening of the eye in the morning.
+Due to the fact that they sour at night, crusts appear, which prevents the opening of the eye in the morning.

-Therefore, a small patient is primarily assigned:
+Therefore, a small patient is first prescribed:

 Green snot and sour eyes

 Discharge from the nasal passages may be yellowish or green in color.
 This symptom indicates the presence of an inflammatory process.
-Nasal mucus contains a large amount of dead bacteria and white blood cells.
+The mucous discharge from the nose contains a large number of dead bacteria and white blood cells.

 • conjunctivitis of various etiologies;

-• diseases caused by a viral infection;
+• diseases caused by viral infection;

 • pathological processes in the lacrimal sac (dacryocystitis).